Mississippi

 Teaching Reconstruction effectively requires centering Black people’s struggles to redefine freedom and equality and gain control of their own land and labor during and after the Civil War.
 Any discussion of Reconstruction must also grapple with the role of white supremacist terrorism in the defeat of Reconstruction and the negative and positive legacies of the era that persist to this day.

 In 2022, Republican lawmakers introduced HB437, a bill designed to prohibit schools from teaching “divisive concepts” or participating in “race or sex scapegoating.”
 They also introduced ten other bills that target teaching about racism or sexism in the classroom.
 SB2098, in particular, would require students to learn a “factually accurate history of the United States” that “shall not include the teaching of what is colloquially known as ‘critical race theory.’”
 Gov. Tate Reeves signed into law SB2113, which bans schools from making a “distinction or classification of students based on account of race.”
 Another bill died in committee in 2023.
-Several respondents to our survey expressed concern about the possible chilling effects on classroom education that such bills can have around the country, particularly on discussions of the history and legacies of Reconstruction.
+A 2024 bill that would have established “prohibited concepts” in schools and a reporting and investigation system also died in committee.

 Moments in Reconstruction history